ModelValidationProgram/MVP-NonClinalAF/metadata_sim_outputs.md

     * `neutral` a locus with alleles that have zero effect on the phenotype, and arise in the part of the genome unaffected by selection (e.g., sites 500001-1e06)
 * `LG` linkage group
 * `colors` a color level for plotting - shades of yellow for LGs affected by selection(e.g., sites 1-500000), shades of grey for LGs unaffected by selection (e.g., sites 500001-1e06)

+* `va_temp_full` true value additive genetic variance of the locus on the temeprature trait, based on entire sample
+* `va_sal_full` true value additive genetic variance of the locus on the temeprature trait, based on entire sample
+* `va_temp_full_prop` the true proportion of Va explained by this locus on the temperature trait, based on the entire sample
+* `va_sal_full_prop` the true proportion of Va explained by this locus on the salinity trait, based on the entire sample
 * `Va_temp` estimate of additive genetic variance of the locus on the temeprature trait (based on the subset of individuals sampled according to their fitness)
 * `Va_temp_prop` proportion of the total additive genetic variance on the temeprature trait explained by this mutation
 * `Va_sal` estimate of additive genetic variance of the locus on the salinity trait (based on the subset of individuals sampled according to their fitness)
 * `Va_sal_prop` proportion of the total additive genetic variance on the salinity trait explained by this mutation

+* `He_outflank` Expected heterozygosity based on the sample, calculated in outflank
+* `Fst_outflank` W&C's 1984 Fst based on the sample, calculated in outflank
+*

 * `cor_temp_sig`  a logical value indicating whether the `af_cor_temp` was significant after Bonferroni correction
 * `cor_sal_sig`  a logical value indicating whether the `af_cor_sal` was significant after Bonferroni correction